 Built in 1948, the tower is listed in the supplementary inventory of Historical Buildings.

-Access : Rue de Saint-Nicolas
+Overlook access : Rue de Saint-Nicolas

-These impressive cliffs are the result of the exploitation of the deposits of the coal basin.
+Wild and natural landscape, these impressive cliffs are the result of the exploitation of the deposits of the coal basin.

 At the beginning of 1900, the 300 hectare basin was filled with Vosges sandstone.
 Its ocher or red (variegated) color sets the tone and atmosphere of the place.
 This very friable rock was used for backfilling the galleries from which the coal had been extracted.
-Today a wild and natural landscape, it is a place of walk for lovers of fauna and flora.

 Rue du maréchal Foch, Rue de la Gare, Rue de Saint-Avold, Rue de Carling…